Edmonton-Public-Library/Metro/README.md

 ----------
 # What's new
 ----------
+## Version 2.03.02
+* Horizon sites are warned if they don't use password-restriction entries in `environment.properties`.
+See [Version 2.02.00 notes](#version-20200) for more information.

 ## Version 2.03.01
 * Horizon sites now use the `SitePasswordRestrictions` as do the `SIP` class(es).
 The password-restriction entries in `environment.properties` remain optional.
 See [Version 2.02.00 notes](#version-20200) for more information.